-Maria Cruz, Canada
+Maria Cruz, Ontario

 Maria is a Canadian journalist, short story writer, and avid reader.
 She’s a University of Toronto alumna with a double major in English and Professional Writing and Communications.
 Her work has appeared in The Medium, Oola, and Women’s Post.
 She also runs a blog featuring artists’ stories.
 Outside the newsroom, Maria enjoys writing fiction and creative nonfiction short stories.
 In 2012, her piece on mental health, “Don’t Move” was published by the University of Toronto.
 Everyone has a story to tell and she’s excited to bring yours to life on paper.

 As a Story Terrace writer, Maria interviews customers and turns their life stories into books.
 Get to know her better by reading her autobiographical anecdote below.

 I was eight years old.
 My nights as a child were typical: sit on the floor to watch cartoons in the basement with a nice glass of heart-clogging Kool-Aid.
 The world was my oyster for those few hours before bed.

 But tonight was different.
 As soon as I turned off the television, my legs stopped working.
 A tight pull in my chest made breathing harder.
 I watched The Rugrats closing credits get swallowed into a tiny white dot in the middle of the screen.
 Then I waited.
 I kept my eyes on the blank screen in front of me, waiting for the monsters I knew were right behind me.
 I couldn’t hear them.
 I couldn’t see them.
 But I felt them.